DFEC-R2D2/r2d2/readme.md

 This repo documents the progress of the R2-D2 design for the 2017-2018 class year.
 R2-D2's purpose, once it is delivered, is to:

-- Serve as an example of multi-diciplinary engineering
+- Serve as an example of multi-disciplinary engineering
-- Support internal events like: Major's Night, DF evnets, and DFEC events
+- Support internal events like: Major's Night, DF events, and DFEC events
 - Support external events like: STEM outreach and recruiting events.

 # Architecture

 ## Power

 The power system is modeled around a common 12V system.
 Relays are used to route power for emergency stop, charging, or other reasons.
-The 12V is split into 5V and 3.3V using volage regulators to power the raspberry pi, arduino, pololu motor driver, LED matrix, servos, fan, and the sabertooth motor driver.
+The 12V is split into 5V and 3.3V using voltage regulators to power the raspberry pi, Arduino, pololu motor driver, LED matrix, servos, fan, and the sabertooth motor driver.

 ![](Final/Diagrams/Power%20System.jpg)